Getting Started with Android NDK

 Run the android app, via "Run As" ⇒ "Android Application".
 You shall see the message from the native program appears on the screen.

-Check the "LogCat" panel to confirm that the shared library "libmyjni.so" is loaded.
+Check the "LogCat" panel to confirm that the shared library "libmyjni.so

 ...: Trying to load lib /data/data/com.example.androidhellojni/lib/libmyjni.so ...